OnnoH/toolbox/recipes/MSSQLOnMacOSDocker.md

 Instead of using the utility from the container you can also install it locally on your [Mac](https://learn.microsoft.com/en-gb/sql/tools/sqlpackage/sqlpackage-download?view=sql-server-ver16#macos).

-Note the `sudo spctl --master-disable` and  command.
+Note the `sudo spctl --master-disable` command.
 The package contains a lot of unsigned `.dll` files.
 You can of course authorise them one by one via *System Settings* but that's not recommended ;-)

 Be sure to run a couple of `sqlpackage` commands before turning the security back on with `sudo spctl --master-enable`.